rancher/rancher-docs/docs/reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters.md

 Rancher provisions this type of cluster using [docker-machine.](https://github.com/rancher/machine)

+### Rancher Launched Kubernetes for Custom Nodes

+When setting up this type of cluster, Rancher installs Kubernetes on existing nodes, which creates a custom cluster.

+Rancher provisions this type of cluster using https://github.com/rancher/rke2[RKE2] or https://github.com/rancher/k3s[K3s].

 ### Hosted Kubernetes Providers

 When setting up this type of cluster, Kubernetes is installed by providers such as Google Kubernetes Engine, Amazon Elastic Container Service for Kubernetes, or Azure Kubernetes Service.